Leela Mahal Centre

 Leela Mahal Centre (Note: The film is alternately spelled Leela Mahal Center.) is a 2004 Indian Telugu-language action romance directed by Devi Prasad and starring Aryan Rajesh and Sadha.
 The film is a remake of the 1999 Tamil film Amarkkalam.

 Plot

 Prabhu has a troubled childhood with divorced parents.
 His mother marries another man.
 Upset that he has to call his stepfather as his own father, he leaves his house at a young age.
 He grows up to be a thug who works at Leela Mahal Centre, a cinema theatre.
-GK, a former Mumbai-based don, who was sent to jail by his own friend, Sudheer.
+GK, a former Mumbai-based don, was sent to jail by his own friend, Sudheer.
 GK tells Prabhu to kidnap Anjali, a violinist.
 She is initially disturbed by Prabhu and starts to fall in love with him after Singhamalai tells Anjali about Prabhu's past life.
 A terrorist gang comes to kidnap Anjali as a bargain for their fellow friends in jail.
-How Prabhu fights the gang and saves Anjali form the rest of the story.
+How Prabhu fights the gang and saves Anjali forms the rest of the story.
 It is revealed that Anjali is none other than GK's daughter.
 GK & Sudheer become friends again.